If your garbage disposal seems to have kicked the bucket, you'll need to figure out whether you can repair or replace it

 Never overload the appliance with too much food at one time.
 Place large amounts in the disposal slowly and intermittently with the water running.

 Keep harsh chemicals out of the garbage disposal.

 Occasionally, clean and sharpen the disposal with ice and citrus.

 If you’re ready to call a plumber and take the plunge to buy a new garbage disposal, try these possible fixes first:

 Try resetting it.
 Sometimes the ground fault circuit needs a breather to get the right amount of power to the unit.

 Check and see if your current model is still under warranty.
-Chances are, it won’t be as most warranties only last two years, but you might have an extended warranty or have a faulty unit that failed within that coverage period.
+Chances are it won’t be, as most warranties only last two years, but you might have an extended warranty or have a faulty unit that failed within the coverage period.

-Check if the garbage disposal is clogged (the most common issue with disposals) and try and get it in working order again.
+Check the garbage disposal for a clog (the most common issue with disposals) and try and get it in working order again.